-Freelance photojournalist; specializing in documentary and humanitarian projects.
-I also have extensive experience in the personal protection/security field, both domestic and international.
-I served in the US Marine...
+Anthony Karen is a freelance photojournalist; specializing in documentary and humanitarian projects with a background in the personal protection/security field, both domestic and international.
+His passion for photography began in Haiti, where he...

 1st-grade graduation photo.
 1964.
 Tim was born with a condition called Crouzon syndrome, which is a genetic disorder characterized by the premature fusion of certain skull bones.